 PhD Mette Wagenvoort

-Since 2020 I am the daily supervisor of Mette Wagenvoort.
+From 2020-2025 I was the daily supervisor of Mette Wagenvoort.

-Abstract of the Project Proposal
+Abstract of the Project

 In this research we will focus on scheduling military operations in littoral environments.
 We will consider two phases of littoral operations, the ship-to-shore phase and the operation on land.
 In the ship-to-shore phase, resources have to be transported from amphibious warfare ships to land using smaller ships and connectors.
 In the operation on land tasks have to be executed.
 A new type of land operations which has not be quantitatively analysed are dispersed land operations.
 In dispersed land operations tasks are performed in smaller units while ensuring that units are close enough to neighbouring units such that units can help each other if necessary.
 A good planning for such operations can help in executing the tasks of the operation effciently as well as limit the risk of the operation.